 Sioen is a production company.
-The founders built the company from the ground up and their successors were born amidst machines, in a manner of speaking.
-Producing better and more efficiently than anybody else was and still is one of the grassroots of the company.
+The founders built the company from the ground up and their successors were born amidst machines, so as to say.
+Producing better and more efficiently than anyone else was and still is one of the grassroots of the company.
 The love for technology, the care for machines, the high level engineering and the sophisticated skills push us forward, resulting in the best membranes for tensile architecture.

 Every step of our production process is carefully monitored by the machine itself.
 Yes, we use artificial intelligence.
 Our machines are equipped with the best technology.
 It is complemented with the machine operators’ visual monitoring.
 Team leaders and production managers have instant data on productivity, quality, speed, … and any abnormality is immediately detected and solved.

 Robots are moving the barrels with PVC paste on and off the line.
 We produce all pastes ourselves in our ”kitchen”, using home-made pigment pastes.

 The home-made polyester fabric is pre-treated at the flattening station, where hot rolls set the basis for the stability of the final tensile architecture membrane: shrinkage is controlled and the fabric is flattened.

 2. Base layer 1 – PVC paste entering the pores

 The first step ensures that the paste enters deeply into the pores of the fabric.
 This second step, when applying the special base-layer mixture paste directly onto the fabric and curing afterwards, makes sure both paste and fabric are bonded together for life.